hiroyukisakamoto/rtp_sfpc_fall21/readme.md

-# SFPC_Fall_21
+# SFPC_fall21
-Code Examples and Explorations for Recreating the Past, School for Poetic Computation, Fall 2021
+Code Examples for Recreating the Past, School for Poetic Computation, Fall 2021